Philosophical Foundation

 Preamble

-We the People of the United States, conscious that none of us chose to exist, and recognizing that every person's time and life are finite and sacred, establish these Principles to secure the autonomy and accountability of all, to defend life, liberty, and honest work, to ensure justice rooted in protection — not control, and to leave to posterity a freer, wiser, and more responsible nation.
+We the People of the United States, conscious that none of us chose to exist as finite manifestations of reality itself, and recognizing that every person's time and consciousness are unique expressions of the totality we variously call God, Nature, or What Is, and that each perspective is necessarily partial, establish these Principles to secure the autonomy and accountability of all, to defend life, liberty, and honest work, to ensure justice rooted in protection — not control, to enable the social harmony that emerges naturally from mutual respect, to honor all sincere attempts to understand reality while imposing none through force, and to leave to posterity a freer, wiser, and more responsible nation.

 Article I — On Individual Autonomy